alexaspinalldev/coaching-masters-demo/cmdemo/README.md

 The lessons consist of videos, and the user also view the transcript of the selected video.
 When the user has completed a lesson, they can mark it "viewed", which updates the database.
 Upon returning to that module, any previously viewed videos will be already marked.

 The site boasts a simple light/dark mode, which should default to the user's preferred mode.
+It is responsive across a range of screen widths and passes all accessibility tests in Lighthouse testing.

 ## Notes
 Some time was lost trying to modify the ShadCN/UI library components, particularly the navbar.
 In the end for the more complex items I elected to try using v0 to generate a few basic blocks for me to style, and was pleasantly surprised with the results.